jyothika-aiml/sdn-broadcast-traffic-control/README.md

-# SDN-Based Broadcast Traffic Control using Ryu
+# SDN-Based Broadcast Traffic Filtering using Ryu

 ---

 ## Overview
-This project demonstrates the use of Software Defined Networking (SDN) to control broadcast traffic in a network.
-A custom controller is implemented using the Ryu framework to detect and limit unnecessary broadcast packets, thereby improving network efficiency and reducing congestion.
+This project demonstrates the use of Software Defined Networking (SDN) to filter broadcast traffic in a network.
+A custom controller is implemented using the Ryu framework to detect and restrict unnecessary broadcast packets, thereby improving network efficiency and reducing congestion.

 ---